PrestaShop/community-theme-16/README.md

 Here is what is currently planned for this theme:

+- Version 0.6.0
+  * Refactored page elements (headings, boxes, typography, etc)
+  * Refactored `blockcategories` and column blocks
+- Version 0.7.0
+  * Refactored product lists and category page
+- Version 0.8.0
+  * Refactored product page and related styles
-- Version 0.5.0+
+- Version 0.9.0
-  * Refactoring of page elements
+  * Refactoring of order and registration page
+- Version 0.10.0
-  * Refactoring of page layout
+  * Refactoring of account pages
+- Version 0.11.0
-  * Refactoring of page header and footer
+  * Refactoring of CMS and CMS category pages
+- Version 0.12.0
-  * New features
+  * ??

 ## Libraries and dependencies